Department Information

 630.1 Personal Financial Literacy I, Advanced College Prep, Grades 11-12, Semester, 2.50 credits

-Students will develop the skills needed to make sound financial decisions in the real world.
+Take command of your financial future-students will develop the skills needed to make sound financial decisions in the real world.
 Material will be taught through hands-on activities, simulations, class discussions, current event articles, video clips and case studies.
 Topics will include joining the workforce, banking, college financing, taxes, types of credit, managing credit, investing, insurance and budgeting..
 A variety of assessments will be used.
 Students are expected to present information in front of their classmates throughout the course.
-This course is a graduation requirement and is required for students in their Junior or Senior years.
+This course is a graduation requirement and is required for students in either their Junior or Senior years.

+Build your long term wealth!
 This course is a continuation of Personal Finance I and is based on DECA financial category competencies.
-Students will investigate money management from a personal financial perspective.
 Students will apply critical-thinking skills to analyze financial options based on current and projected economic factors.
-Students will gain knowledge and skills necessary to establish short-term and long-term financial goals.
+Students will develop knowledge and skills necessary to establish both short-term and long-term financial goals.
 Students will examine various methods of achieving short-term and long-term financial goals through various methods such as investing, tax planning, asset allocation, risk management, retirement planning, and estate planning.
 Students are expected to present information in front of their classmates throughout the course.
-Students opting for honors credit will be required to write a DECA paper that they can choose to use to compete or not.
+Honors students will elevate their expertise by crafting a professional DECA competitive paper.
+Students opting for honors credit will be required to write this DECA paper, which they may also use to compete with at DECA.
 Prerequisite: Students must complete Personal Financial Literacy I with a C or better.
 This course is required for the Finance concentration in the Business & Finance Innovation Pathway.

 634.1/634.1H College Accounting I, Advanced College Prep or Honors, Grades 10-12, Full Year, 5.0 credits